How businesses can maximize their tax savings

 Entertainment.
 Under the TCJA, these expenses are no longer deductible.

 Transportation.
 Employer deductions for the cost of providing commuting transportation to an employee (such as hiring a car service) aren’t allowed under the TCJA, unless the transportation is necessary for the employee’s safety.
 The TCJA also eliminated employer deductions for the cost of providing qualified employee transportation fringe benefits (for example, parking allowances, mass transit passes and van pooling).
-However, those benefits are still tax-free to recipient employees.
+However, those benefits are still tax-free to recipient employees, up to applicable limits.
 Transportation expenses for business travel are still 100% deductible, provided they meet the applicable rules.

 Including a variety of benefits in your compensation package can help you not only attract and retain the best employees, but also save tax because you generally can deduct your contributions: